fontsplugin/disable-remove-google-fonts/readme.txt

 == Description ==
 Improve frontend performance by disabling [Google Fonts](https://wordpress.org/plugins/olympus-google-fonts/) loaded by themes and plugins.

+While this plugin removes Google Fonts from as many themes and plugins as possible, some require additional steps, we have detailed those here: [Remove Google Fonts from WordPress](https://fontsplugin.com/remove-disable-google-fonts/)

 = Plugin Compatibility =

 This plugin will work with all WordPress themes and has been specifically tested with the following: